taskless/taskless/CONTRIBUTING.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device. (`git remote add upstream git@github.com:taskless/taskless.git` 😉).
 You can use `git clone --depth 1 --single-branch --branch main git@github.com:taskless/taskless.git`, discarding most of branches and history to clone it faster.
 2. Ensure at least [Node 14](https://nodejs.org/) is installed on your computer.
 (Check version with `node -v`).
 We have [Volta](https://volta.sh) defined on the root package.json to help out.
-3. Install the dependencies using yarn with `yarn install`
+3. Install the dependencies using [pnpm](https://pnpm.io/) with `pnpm install`
-4. Create an initial build running `yarn dev`, which builds all the libraries initially
+4. Create an initial build running `pnpm run dev`, which builds all the libraries initially

 > If this didn't work for you as described, please [open an issue.](https://github.com/taskless/taskless/issues/new/choose)

 This project uses `tsup` (built on `esbuild`) to speed up builds.
 If you are editing an upstream dependency, please remember to rebuild & test the dependencies that use it.
-Once you've done an initial build, you can develop a specific package by running `yarn dev` in it.
+Once you've done an initial build, you can develop a specific package by running `pnpm run dev` in it.
 If you'd like to use the Taskless Dev Server with an example app for end-to-end testing or UI work, the following shortcuts are also available in the root package:

-- `yarn dev:next` starts the Taskless Dev Server (:3001) and the example next.js app (:3000)
+- `pnpm run dev:next` starts the Taskless Dev Server (:3001) and the example next.js app (:3000)
-- `yarn dev:express` starts the Taskless Dev Server (:3001) and the example express app (:3000)
+- `pnpm run dev:express` starts the Taskless Dev Server (:3001) and the example express app (:3000)

 ## 📚 Updating Documentation

-When making a docs change, you can run `yarn docs` and start a copy of the local docs server.
+When making a docs change, you can run `pnpm run docs` and start a copy of the local docs server.
 We use [Markdoc](https://markdoc.dev/) for documentation, which is very similar to Markdown.
 The doc site preview is a [Next.js](https://github.com/vercel/next.js) app, pulling from the same `/docs` directory for both preview and on Taskless.io.
 Versioning of docs is handled through git tags.

 ## 📝 Writing a Commit Message